wkorando/go-serverless-with-java/STEP3.md

 ## 3. Getting Familiar with OpenWhisk Commands

-Let's take a deeper look at some of the common commands you will be using when running functions on OpenWhisk.
+Let's take a deeper look at some of the common commands you will be using when building, running, and debugging functions on OpenWhisk.

 ### Executing Functions Asynchronously